-Your Gift At Work
+Your Gifts At Work

-Spreading Hope to Others
+Sharing Hope with Others

 IOCC volunteer Mark McGilvery spotted “Hope” in the debris pile—stenciled onto a large part of a wall that had been removed from a flooded home in Wilmington, NC.
 Mark salvaged the message, cutting it out of the drywall, and the muck-out team signed it for homeowners Tammie and AJ.
 Pictured above are AmeriCorps volunteer Shayna Koren, IOCC volunteer Sheff Priest, and homeowner Tammie—sharing an uplifting message for a difficult moment.